 - RPX Corporation – representation of Goldman Sachs and Barclays in initial public offering

 - Accuray Incorporated – two 144A convertible note offerings.

 - Amazon.com, Inc. – registered convertible note offering.

 - Cadence Design Systems, Inc. – three 144A convertible note offerings.

-- Xilinx, Inc. – $1 billion senior note offering and two 144A convertible note offerings.
+- Xilinx, Inc. – two senior note offering and two 144A convertible note offerings.

 - Financial Engines – representation of Goldman Sachs in initial public offering.

 - Thoratec Corporation – 144A offering of convertible notes.